Iron Brigade (video game): Development

+Announced at the 2011 Game Developers Conference by Tim Schafer.
 The game was originally announced and released in North America as Trenched.
 Though scheduled to be released near the same time as the North American version, the European versions of the game were delayed indefinitely.
 It was discovered that an earlier registered trademark on a war-themed Portuguese board game "Trench," owned by Rui Alípio Monteiro, conflicted with Trenched's name.
 Rui Alípio Monteiro has stated they wish to make "Trench" into an electronic game, further complicating Trenched's release.
 A similar challenge occurred in the United States, where Rui Alípio Monteiro had also previously filed for the "Trench" trademark.
 According to Muir, Microsoft worked to resolve the trademark issue to assure release of the game in Europe.
 Ultimately, at the Gamescom 2011 conference, Microsoft announced that Trenched would be retitled as Iron Brigade in Europe, with a release set for November 2011.
 It was later announced that the name of the game would be updated through a patch in late 2011 to bring the other releases of the game to meet the new Iron Brigade name, along with the addition of new game modes, weapons, and extras with the game.
 The renamed version and European release were originally scheduled for September 2011, but Muir explained that much of the changes had to proceed through various divisions of the Xbox Live Arcade game certification process, delaying the updates until November.

 Along with the rename, the game gained a new game mode, weapons, and extras for no additional cost, as a means of a make-off offering for the delay and rename.
 The release of Iron Brigade featured a "Survival" mode where the players must defend as long as possible against 100 waves of enemies.
 The first downloadable content for the game, Rise of the Martian Bear, was released on February 1, 2012, and introduces a new campaign, more items and survival mode maps.

 A Microsoft Windows version was announced for release on August 13, 2012; this version includes the Martian Bear DLC for free.
 In May 2015 Double Fine was able to fully acquire the rights to Iron Brigade from Microsoft, allowing them to remove Games for Windows Live from the Windows version and replace it with Steamworks.
+Ironically Microsoft would regain the publishing rights to this game by acquiring Double Fine Productions in 2019.